 Located in Dahlonega Georgia, this is one of the oldest mining establishments in North Georgia.
 It's no longer a full-time mining operation- it's now a museum and educational center.
 With a $11 admission ticket you get a tour of the mill and the mining equipment museum, gold dirt to pan through, and a bucket of gemstones to search through.
 It's a fantastic deal.

 Georgia is a good state for gold panning.
+Metal detecting in Georgia is also worthwhile.
 However it's probably not worth visiting Georgia just for the gold potential.
 But if you are already in Georgia then you should try out one of rivers, or bring your family to one of the commercial gold mines.